fosslinux/live-bootstrap/README.md

 of standard UNIX utilities derived from code by Caldera and Sun.
 Differently from the analogous utilities from the GNU project, they can be compiled with a simple `Makefile`.

-#### Part 21: bash 2.05b
+#### Part 18: bash 2.05b

 GNU `bash` is the most well known shell and the most complex piece of software so far.
 However, it comes with a number of great benefits over kaem, including proper POSIX sh support, globbing, etc.

-NOTE: Currently, there is a bison pre-generated file here, which we are working to remove.
+Bash ships with a bison pre-generated file here which we delete.
+Unfortunately, we have not bootstrapped bison but fortunately for us, heirloom yacc is able to cope here.

-#### Part 22: m4 1.4
+#### Part 19: m4 1.4

 `m4` is the first piece of software we need in the autotools suite.
 It allows macros to be defined and files to be generated from those macros.